If users want quick, easy, and painless—that is, if users want “simple”—why shouldn’t PLM also be simple?

-This is a mentality shift, but we all should strive for transparency.
+This is a mental shift, but we all should strive for transparency.
 This is where the world is going.
 Everything feels much simpler when we’re transparent.

 By being transparent and simplifying the user experience side of PLM, we can make it feel simple.
 Even when things under the hood are complex.
-When concepts and processes are clear and applications are well designed, sharing and supporting one another gets much easier and the barriers to collaboration start to crumble.
+When concepts and processes are clear and applications and PLM Cloud systems are well designed, sharing and supporting one another gets much easier and the barriers to collaboration start to crumble.